Job Options for Retired Police Administrators

 Information Security Analyst

 Cybersecurity is a fast-growing industry and one that can benefit from law enforcement skills.
 Information security analysts in cybersecurity protect computer systems and electronic data from being damaged or stolen - typically through hacking.
-While the critical thinking and investigative skills that were honed through years of law enforcement work transition well into cybersecurity, those who want to be information security analysts will have to have technical IT skills.
-This could be attained by taking some college courses.
+While the critical thinking and investigative skills that were honed through years of law enforcement work transition well into cybersecurity, those who want to be information security analysts will also need technical IT skills, which could be attained by taking some college courses.

 Security guards can be found in a variety of venues such as sports arenas, malls, banks, college campuses, and office building lobbies.
 They perform a variety of duties, including controlling admittance to a location, searching bags and outerwear, or conducting foot patrol, all the while being vigilant for potential problems and acting quickly when necessary to control situations.
 Most of the job responsibilities are very similar to the day-to-day duties of law enforcement officers, and most employers give preference to former police officers when hiring for these positions.
 Some positions provide an inherently slower-paced work environment, while others may be fairly active on a daily basis.
 A retired police administrator can find a custom fit, depending upon their desired level of action.